Download the all-new Republic app:

 Advertisement

-council in a statement welcomed progress in implementing agreement between government and 14 armed groups.
-But it strongly condemned violations by some armed groups, including attacks against civilians, suspending participation in accord, and fights over territory.
+The council in a statement welcomed progress in implementing the agreement between the government and 14 armed groups.
+But it strongly condemned violations by some armed groups, including attacks against civilians, suspending participation in the accord, and fights over territory.

 Advertisement